 If you thinking of the weather in terms of the best time to go to Croatia, we’d advise September…or possibly May.
 September still has glorious, sunny weather with warm temperatures, and the sea will also still be warm enough for swimming.

-May is also a great month to visit Croatia, as temperatures have already risen to a pleasant level and you’ll have more and more sunny days, but will be without any of sweltering heat that will make you want to lie down every half an hour.
+May is also a great month to visit Croatia.
+Temperatures have already risen to a pleasant level and you’ll have more and more sunny days.
+However, there’s no sweltering heat that will make you want to lie down every half an hour!
 The sea may not quite be warm enough for swimming in in early May, however!

 Better still, you’ll avoid the peak season crowds if you go in one of these two months.

-One reasonably famous – or most likely, infamous – aspect of Croatian weather that you may have heard about, or even experienced yourself, is the ‘bura’.
+One famous – or infamous – aspect of Croatian weather that you may have heard about or experienced yourself is the ‘bura’.
 The bura is a very strong north-easterly wind that blows towards the coastline.
 Generally experienced in Dalmatia, and is felt strongest around the Velebit mountain range (near Zadar).
 It normally occurs in winter though some of its effects can be felt year round.

 The strong wind occurs due to the two different climate types clashing.
 This means the wind is considered unpredictable and strong gusts can happen rather suddenly.
 Wind speeds can reach over 125 miles/200 kilometres per hour, although you’re unlikely to ever come across winds that strong.